 And all HBCUs need all kinds of black star power now to convince wealthy associates to give money, to promote black students enrolling at HBCUs, and to help center the schools as economic, social, cultural, and industrial strongholds in black communities nationwide.

 Unlike other incidents of black protest in recent years, students aren’t getting arrested in the name of social reform.
-Unlike Howard University’s A Building takeover, there are no negotiations that will yield what the probably requires; a clean sweep of the entire board and executive administration.
+Unlike Howard University’s A Building takeover, there are no negotiations that will yield what the school probably requires; a clean sweep of the entire board and executive administration.

 Black celebrity drop-ins can’t save BCU if the university is in fact doomed.
 But it can help save some campuses likely to face similar hardship in the years to come if our celebrities are seeking to make HBCUs an advocacy priority.